Straffern/NeoSwap.nvim/README.md

 ## ✨ Features

 - Swap words with ease in Neovim using NeoSwap's built-in pattern matching.
+- Visual mode support: Select any text and swap it with adjacent words.
-- Streamline your coding workflow with efficient word swapping.
+- Streamline your coding workflow with efficient word and text swapping.

 ## 🛠️ Usage